17 Top-Rated Attractions & Things to Do in West Palm Beach

 Address: 3667 120th Avenue South, Wellington, Florida

-12 Search for Hidden Treasures at the Antique Row Art & Design District
+16. Antique Row Art & Design District

 Hoping to go back home with a timeless treasure from your West Palm Beach trip?
 Then head for the Antique Row Art & Design District.
-Antique Row has more than forty purveyors of quality antiques from the 17th to 20th centuries, as well as fine arts and decorative period pieces, furnishings ranging from Art Deco to vintage and modern, and a variety of other hard-to-find items.
+Antique Row has more than 40 purveyors of quality antiques from the 17th to 20th centuries, as well as fine arts and decorative period pieces, furnishings ranging from Art Deco to vintage and modern, and a variety of other hard-to-find items.
 It will be hard to bypass any of these shops when you look through the windows.

-The district also has several notable restaurants, such as the classic American eatery called City Diner and the converted 1950s drugstore called Rhythm Café.
-One of the best things about the district is that it's walkable, and most of the shops lie near each other.
+The district also has several notable restaurants, such as the classic American eatery called City Diner and a converted 1950s drugstore called Rhythm Café.
+One of the best things about the district is that it's walkable, and most of the shops are near each other.

 Address: South Dixie Highway (and nearby streets), West Palm Beach, Florida